camunda/camunda/qa/query-performance-tests/README.md

 # Query performance test

 Prerequisites:
-1. Elasticserch with dataset under test is running
+1. Elasticsearch with dataset under test is running
 2. Operate is running

 This test: